Unidata/python-awips/examples/GetStates.md

 #Finally lets request some data.
 There are two types of data (Grid, Geometry) here we are
 #requesting geometry data and therefore use the getGeometryData method.
 We pass it our DataRequest object
 #that has all of our parameters and None for the DataTime object argument since maps are time agnostic
-#This returns a list of ufpy.dataaccess.PyGeometryData.PyGeometryData objects.
+#This returns a list of awips.dataaccess.PyGeometryData.PyGeometryData objects.
 c = DataAccessLayer.getGeometryData(b, None)
 print c